The TASEP speed process: Basic properties of stationary distributions

-If we start the $N$-type TASEP with an i.i.d.\ product measure initial distribution then its distribution converges to an ergodic stationary measure with the same 1-dimensional marginal.
-(This can be shown by standard coupling arguments introduced by Liggett, see e.g.\ \cite{Liggett_couple} or \cite[Chapter 8]{Liggett}.)
+If we start the $N$-type TASEP with an i.i.d. product measure initial distribution then its distribution converges to an ergodic stationary measure with the same one-dimensional marginal.
+(This can be shown by standard coupling arguments introduced by Liggett; see, e.g., \cite{Liggettcouple} or~\cite{Liggett}, Chapter 8.)